25 Best 1st-Level Spells For All Classes in D&D 5e

 The person you cast this spell on has to make a Wisdom saving throw.

-Read Also: Speak with Animals 5e D&D Guide
+Read Also: Warlock 5e D&D Guide

 If you’re in combat with them at the time, they get a bonus on this roll.